 Kikkubokushingu-dō (EDDIE MONGER TM KICKBOXING-DO)

-A Style created by Coach Eddie Monger which means "Way of the Kickboxer" from his 58 years of study in the Martial Arts.
-Coach Monger has used his fighting with great success for himself and fighters he has trained.
-Coach Monger Kickboxing-Do system can used for fighting , fitness and self-defense.
+A Style created by Coach Eddie Monger which means "Way of the Kickboxer" from his 60+ years of study in Martial Arts.
+Coach Monger has used his fighting with great success for himself and the fighters he has trained.
+Coach Monger's Kickboxing-Do system can be used for fighting, fitness, and self-defense.

 (Favorite American Kickboxing)